-The legal rights of teen moms vary from state to state, but the law typically sides with the teen parent.
-If you are pregnant, you have the following rights regardless of where you live:
+The legal rights of teen moms vary from state to state.
+If you are pregnant, you should have the following rights regardless of where you live:

 - Pregnant teenagers have the right to stay in school.
 You cannot be forced to transfer to an alternative school, special program, or GED program.

 - You have the right to take time off from school for prenatal visits, childbirth, abortion care, or other health reasons.
 You cannot be penalized for any time off in regards to any of these reasons.